Crysflair/se-course-project-sudoku/README.md

 # Personal Project of SE course: sudoku
-This is a repository for the course project of software engineering(BIT, 2018).
-It includes a program to automatically generate Sudoku problems.
+This is a repository for the course project of software engineering(BIT, 2018), aiming to automatically generate and solve Sudoku problems.
 Possibly a GUI would be added.
 (Maybe never now) link to blog: https://blog.csdn.net/qq_36965871/article/details/84898541

 ## Quick Start